multitel-ai/Evaluation-XAI-Metrics-GD6-TRAIL/README.md

 * Install the requirements.txt file, for exemple: `pip install -r requirements.txt`
 * You should download the dataset files (ILSVRC2012_img_val.tar and ILSVRC2012_devkit_t12.tar.gz) inside a folder named imagenet (no need to extract, it's done automatically)
 * You should also clone RISE, using `git clone https://github.com/eclique/RISE`
+* Create a folder named npz to save npz saliency maps.
+* Create a folder csv to save metric results.

 nb: It appears that "import quantus" does not work after a "pip install quantus".
 This is the reason why the Quantus' repository is cloned here.